ZeMendes17/IES_107188/lab2/README.md

 Static resources, including HTML and JavaScript and CSS, can be served from your Spring Boot application by dropping them into the right place in the source code.
 By default, Spring Boot serves static content from resources in the classpath at **/static** (or /public).

-The **index.html resource is special** because, if it exists, it is used as a "`welcome page,"serving-web-content/ which means it is served up as the root resource (that is, at `http://localhost:8080/).
+The **index.html resource is special** because, if it exists, it is used as a **welcome page**, serving-web-content, which means it is served up as the root resource (that is, at `http://localhost:8080/).

 > **Note**: Because we added the **Desvtools**, all we have to do is restart the server and the changes will be applied.